SciBorgs/SciGuides/docs/sheets/EnvironmentSetup.md

-# Introduction
+# Environment Setup

 This is a guide to setting up your computer.
 It includes instructions on organizing files locally, setting up git and Github, setting up an environment to code in Java, and setting up an environment to write robotics-specific code.

 ## Goals

 - [Create code folder](#local-code-organization)
 - [Set up git & Github](#git)
   - Make sure git is installed
   - Make Github account
   - Add PAT
 - [Set up regular VSCode](#visual-studio-code-not-wpilib)
 - [Set up WPILib VSCode](#wpilib)

-# Local Code Organization
+## Local Code Organization

 All of the files on your computer are organized into a tree of *directories*, or folders.
 When you use Finder or File Explorer, you are navigating through those directories.

 Most of the relevant files on your computer are inside of your home directory.
 The top level contents of your home directory include Downloads, Documents, Desktop, Applications, and other directories that you should be familiar with.